EuroAssembler Index Manual Download Source Macros

 PGM

-Object of class PGM represents a program module, i.e. an autonomous unit, which can be assembled, linked and which creates one target (executable file or linkable object file).
+Object of class PGM represents a program module, i. e. an autonomous unit, which can be assembled, linked and which creates one target (executable file or linkable object file).
 Its instance is created when €ASM first meets pseudoinstruction PROGRAM, and it is destroyed when it encounters the corresponding pseudoinstruction ENDPROGRAM in the last pass.

 PASS

 Object of class PASS keeps data of an assembly pass through the PROGRAM..ENDPROGRAM block in the source file.
-It is created at the start of each assembly pass when pseudoinstruction PROGRAM is assembled, and it is destroyed in ENDPROGRAM handler.
+It is created at the start of each assembly pass when the pseudoinstruction PROGRAM is assembled, and it is destroyed in ENDPROGRAM handler.

 Some information about mutual relation between objects (€ASM source procedures and macros) is scatterred throughout the source files: